JetBrains/skija/README.md

 - Everything that is in Skia and makes sense in Java world.
 - Convenience methods (e.g. a method that uses a default value for a parameter).
+- Documentation on Skija methods is very welcome!

 These don’t: